X8Future/Assetto-Hub-bot/README.md

 Connects to the Assetto Server Hub made by [Assetto Servers](https://assettoserver.org/patreon-docs/plugins/PatreonHubPlugin).
 Must have that to use the bot [information here](https://assettoserver.org/patreon-docs/assettoserver-hub/)
 # Disclaimer
 Code is made and tested in Future Crew servers™.
 Code is written by an AMATEUR and should be treated as such, some parts may not make sense, be redundant, or just not work (whitelist command).
-### USE AT YOUR OWN RISK.
 Updates may come in the future to fix issues.
+## USE AT YOUR OWN RISK.

-## Tested on Windows and Ubuntu systems
+# Tested on Windows and Ubuntu systems

-Currently running on an Ubuntu system but written on Windows 11
+Currently running on an Ubuntu system but written and tested on Windows 11

 # Configuration